AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 ---
 layout: post
 title:  "Getting involved: The anatomy of an AngularJS training course."
-description: "Helping other Angular..."
+description: "A few pointers to help you share what you know..."
 date:   2016-02-28 10:33:21 -0100
 categories: angularJS training sharing knowledge
 ---
-*Whilst this article refers to creating a training course in AngularJS, the concepts are really technology independent.*
+*Whilst this article refers to creating a training course in AngularJS, the concepts are applicable to any development training.*

 I think it would be safe to say that every single developer have at some point stood on the shoulders of giants.
 Even the very first coding pioneers, who boldly went where no-one had gone before, did so using machines created by other giants.

 The problem with giants are that we never think that we can be them.
-The point of this article is to share how a group of developers in the Netherlands took that first step to help others.
+The point of this article is to share how a team in the <a href="http://www.qdelft.nl" target="_blank">Netherlands</a> took that first step to help others.

-So let's take a journey down the road of getting out of your comfort zone and sharing your knowledge. zone and sharing.
+So let's take a journey down the road of getting out of your comfort zone and sharing your knowledge.

 >*At this stage I would have loved a beautifully animated clip of a momma-bird kicking out the doubtful baby, but due to
 >budget cuts **YOU** will have to imagine it.
 You know, said bird tumbling through the air only to hit mother
 >earth with a **SMACK***.

-For us, that **SMACK** came middle 2015.
+For us, that **SMACK** came middle of 2015.
 After many months of using AngularJS in various web applications and bumping heads with the challenges of using such a framework in a enterprise scale application, our team found that we had collected quite a few answers that worked very well.
 And that is when we decided to create our own AngularJS training.